What is Easter?

 New Easter tradition: Secret Easter Bunny

 Secret Easter Bunny is a new activity that’s more recently been added to the list of typical Easter traditions.
-It is a way to exchange gifts, just like the Secret Santa that’s often part of a Xmas celebration.
+It is a way to exchange gifts, just like the Secret Santa gifting for Christmas.

-- Add any exclusions: who shouldn’t draw who?
+- Set your exclusions: who shouldn’t draw who?